Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling: Results

-The marginal distribution of $\sigma_{\varepsilon_m}$, the variance of the model uncertainty term $\varepsilon_m$, is centred around the mean of $0.001$, which validates the model and the assumption that the prediction error is normally distributed with zero mean.
-For assessing the precision of the IUQ results, mean values of the final marginal posterior distributions of the coefficients were used for collecting the GP predictions and AB model responses per the specified set of force coefficients and the complete set of observed strain values.
+The marginal distribution of $\sigma_{\varepsilon_m}$, the variance of the model uncertainty term $\varepsilon_m$, is centred around the mean of $0.001$, which validates the model and the assumption that the prediction error is normally distributed with a zero mean.
+For assessing the precision of the IUQ results, mean values of the final marginal posterior distributions of the coefficients were used for collecting the GP predictions and ABM responses per the specified set of force coefficients and the complete set of observed strain values.

-Figure \ref{fig:calibration_comparision} illustrates the obtained stress-strain curves of GP and AB models compared to the analytical data of the material model.
-The AB model of arterial tissue shows sufficient precision in fitting the ground-truth uniaxial strain test data with RMSE value up to $2.1\%$, which verifies that IUQ procedure was successful and the aim of AB model to replicate realistic mechanical properties was achieved.
+Figure \ref{fig:calibration_comparision} illustrates the obtained stress-strain curves of GP and ABM compared to the analytical data of the material model.
+The ABM of arterial tissue shows sufficient precision in fitting the ground-truth uniaxial strain test data with RMSE value up to $2.1\%$, which verifies that IUQ procedure was successful and the aim of the ABM to replicate realistic mechanical properties was achieved.